simtel12/zip-signer/zipsigner-lib/trunk/README.txt

   This JAR is typically required in order to sign with private keys or create self-signed certificates for publishing apps.
-If you include this file in your project, then you will also need to include the SpongyCastle JARS (sc-light, scprov, and scpix from http://rtyley.github.com/spongycastle/).
+If you include this file in your project, then you will also need to include the SpongyCastle JARS (sc-light, scprov, and scpkix from http://rtyley.github.com/spongycastle/).
   SpongyCastle is an Android-friendly version of BouncyCastle.

 - For use in normal desktop JRE applications, you must install Bouncy